 As we limped home, I felt a vast sense of relief, but Sean was putting another gloss on things.
 Perversely, he seemed almost disappointed at the outcome.

 "It's only because of you they let us off you know."
 He addressed his remark to Penny.
 "If it hadn't been for your fancy lawyer, we'd have been in the cells tonight."

-Penny put up with the remarks for a hundred yards and then stopped.
+Penny put up with the remarks for 100 yards and then stopped.

 "You've got quite a chip on your shoulder haven't you?
 In fact, you're quite an ungrateful little sod."